JoshRodz027/Telegram_bot/README.md

 # Telegram_bot
-A simple example of a telegram chatbot with a neural network as the engine.
+A simple example of a telegram chatbot with a neural network as an engine.

 ### Overview
 This is a simple first attempt of an telegram chatbot with a 2 layer CNN network running at its core.
 It is trained on simple words of affection and its sentiments(tags).
 It is then trained to return a variety of prefix responses based on the sentiment(tags).
 The trained data can be found in src\intents.json